quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 13.854422
 ```

-6. Define a function `calculateBMI` that takes a `Float` representing weight in kilograms and an
+6. Define a function `calculateBMI` that takes a `Number` representing weight in kilograms and an
    `Int` representing height in centimeters and returns the person's BMI.

 ```purescript